 Professional and public education in child maltreatment is one of the largest programs of CCAN.
 On both state and national levels, physicians, nurses, mental health professionals, child protective service personnel, tribal and Indian Health Service professionals, and advanced students in numerous disciplines benefit from these programs.
 Tricia Gardner, JD, is the Director of Professional Education for CCAN and can be contacted for more information about each of the training programs.

 Post-doctoral Programs Available Advanced training in pediatric psychology and child clinical psychology have been integral parts of the University of Oklahoma Health Sciences Center (OUHSC) since the 1960's.
-Pediatric Psychology post-doctoral fellows participate in a variety of activities on medical inpatient units, the consultation and liasion service, and in medical and psychological outpatient clinics.
-Child clinical therapy and assessment experiences are also avaiable.
+Pediatric Psychology post-doctoral fellows participate in a variety of activities on medical inpatient units, the consultation and liaison service, and in medical and psychological outpatient clinics.
+Child clinical therapy and assessment experiences are also available.
 The Center on Child Abuse and Neglect (CCAN) provides in-depth training in a broad range of clinical and research aspects in child maltreatment.
-In addidition, experiences are also available in neuropsyuchological assessment and child clinical assessment and treatment.
-The faculty includes seventeen psychologists and other medicatl health professionals to provide supervision and mentoring.
+In addiition, experiences are also available in neuropsychological assessment and child clinical assessment and treatment.
+The faculty includes seventeen psychologists and other medical health professionals to provide supervision and mentoring.
 To download a copy of the Postdoctoral Fellowship in Clinical Psychology application and instructions please click here.
 If you are interested in the Clinical Psychology Internship, click here for more information and the application.

 Student Observation Opportunities Student observation opportunities are available within the section.
-To download a copy of the application form please click here (Word Document).
-Once filled out, email the completed application to Keri Pierce at Keri-Pierce@ouhsc.edu If you have have any questions about the clinics/programs available for observation, please refer to the appropriate sections of this website for descriptions.
+To download a copy of the application form please click here.
+Once filled out, email the completed application to Kacey Eastman.
+If you have have any questions about the clinics/programs available for observation, please refer to the appropriate sections of this website for descriptions.

 List of CCAN Programs Oklahoma State Office, Midwest Regional FASD Training Center